PAVITRAPOTNURU/project1/README.md

 # Features:

-1.List of features ready and TODOs for future development
+- List of features ready and TODOs for future development

-2.Users can submit reimbursement requests.
+- Users can submit reimbursement requests.

-3.Users can view the status of previously submitted requests.
+- Users can view the status of previously submitted requests.

-4.Users and Administrators can view their profile.
+- Users and Administrators can view their profile.

-5.Users and Administrators can update their profile.
+- Users and Administrators can update their profile.

-6.Administrators can approve or deny pending requests.
+- Administrators can approve or deny pending requests.

-7.Administrators can view all employees.
+- Administrators can view all employees.

 # Usage